Below are details of each workshop and the tutor or tutors who delivered it.

 As well as having work featured on BBC television and being been filmed on Granada Sky satellite TV, The Discovery Channel, and Ideal World TV, Mary was appointed guest professor for silk painting projects for the Shanghai Arts and Crafts Research Institute whilst living in China (1988 to 1990) and wrote the syllabus for the City and Guilds Creative Skills Certificate for Silk Painting.

-Experiment with colourful steam fix dyes in this half-day workshop for beginners and experienced silk painters alike.
-Sue will take you through some basic techniques for applying and blending dyes on a pre-sewn silk scarf, using microwave steaming to fix the colours.
-No painting or drawing skill is needed- just your old clothes for some messy fun!
-At the end you will have a finished scarf to take home; there will be the option to buy further scarves or silk yardage to work on during the workshop.
+Beginners and developing painters experimented with colourful steam fix dyes in this half-day workshop.
+Sue took them through some basic techniques for applying and blending dyes on a pre-sewn silk scarf, using microwave steaming to fix the colours.
+No painting or drawing skill was needed- just old clothes for some messy fun!
+At the end attendees had at least one finished scarf to take home.

 She is one of the founders of the Essex group, and a textile artist based in the Loughton/Buckhurst area of West Essex.
 She is very active running workshops and selling scarves, silk jewellery, covered books, bags and all sorts at Guild events and stalls.
 She offers group lessons and -occasionally- commissions.

-Whilst some of the day-long workshop may contain an element of screen printing, this workshop is dedicated to exploring it from the basics and trying out different ideas on cloth and/or paper.
-Bring your own silk.
+Whilst some of the day-long workshops contained an element of screen printing, this workshop was dedicated to exploring it from the basics and trying out different ideas on cloth and/or paper.

 The tutor is a lecturer at South Essex College for evening and weekend classes.

-The students will be coating paper and fabrics in the Darkroom in preparation for Cyanotype Printing.
-We will be using a UV light and natural daylight to expose different papers/fabrics.
-The students will be creating their own overlays using hand drawn images on acetate or photocopies of their own work if they bring these with them.
-The maximum size of exposure will be between A5 to A4 although students can produce work under A5.
+The students coated paper and fabrics in the Darkroom in preparation for Cyanotype Printing.
+We used a UV light and natural daylight to expose different papers/fabrics.
+The students created their own overlays using hand drawn images on acetate or photocopies of their own work.

 Stephen is a member of the Society of Graphic Fine Art.
 He started exhibiting artwork in 1978 and has continued ever since.
 His art has been shown in London exhibitions and in his local art gallery, the Beecroft in Southend.